adbharadwaj/adbharadwaj.github.io/_drafts/2018-01-10-simulated-annealing-ppi.md

 1. Arrange the receptor nodes at the top of the layout.
 2. Arrange the transcription factor nodes at the bottom of the layout.
 3. Arrange nodes with similar biological properties together.

+Essentially simulated annealing performs the following steps:

+- Step 1: Randomly choose an initial layout.
+- Step 2: Repeat Step 3 - 4 for fixed number of steps.
+- Step 3: Compute a new neighboring (layout) state w.r.t current state (layout).
+- Step 4: If the new state is better than the current state, move to the new state.
+Otherwise, move to the worse new state with a probability which decreases with temperature.
+- Step 5: Decrease the temperature.
+- Step 6: If termination rule is satisfied, stop; otherwise go back to Step 2.